civican/legisinfo/42-1/bills/C-50/bill_text.md

 ### Section 384.3

-  **(1)** If a registered party organizes all or part of a regulated fundraising event for its own financial benefit or for the financial benefit of one of its registered associations, nomination contestants, candidates or leadership contestants, the registered party's chief agent shall provide the Chief Electoral Officer with a report, in the prescribed form, on the regulated fundraising event within 30 days after the day the event takes place.
+  **(1)** If a registered party organizes all or part of a regulated fundraising event for its own financial benefit or for the financial benefit of one of its registered associations, nomination contestants, candidates or leadership contestants, the registered party's chief agent shall provide the Chief Electoral Officer with a report, in the prescribed form, on the regulated fundraising event.

   **(2)** Subject to subsection (3), the report referred to in subsection (1) shall set out the following: